thehui87/Learning-Godot/class_button.md

   * [bool](class_bool)  **[`is_flat`](#is_flat)**  **(** **)** const

 ###  Description
-Button is just the standard themed button: [image src="images/button_example.png"/] It can contain text and an icon, and will display them according to the current [[theme|Theme]].
+Button is just the standard themed button: [image src="images/button_example.png"/] It can contain text and an icon, and will display them according to the current [Theme](class_theme).

 ###  Member Function Description